Farmers back at protest camp after deep challenge to PM Modi - WTMJ

 Neeraja Choudhury, a political analyst, said the government failed to anticipate what was coming and prepare for it adequately.
 “If the farmers are agitated overall India, you can’t dismiss the protests as some opposition inciting the farmers.”

-The police statement said 86 personnel injured in clashes with farmers.
+Anil Kumar, a police spokesman, said more than 300 police personnel were injured in clashes with farmers.
 Several of them jumped into a deep dry drain in the fort area to escape the protesters who outnumbered them at several places.

 Police said one protester died after his tractor overturned, but farmers said he was shot.
 Several bloodied protesters could be seen in television footage.